Intromittent organ: Tetrapods

 In lizards and snakes, males possess paired hemipenes, each of which is usually grooved to allow sperm transport and spiny or rough at the tip to allow firm attachment to the female.
 To become erect, a hemipenis is evaginated (turned inside out) through muscle action and engorgement with blood.
 Only one is inserted into the female's cloaca at a time.
 In reptiles, the phallus has an open sulcus instead of a closed urethral tube.

 In some turtles, crocodiles, some birds, and in all mammals, males possess a penis centered along the midline of the body.
-During copulation it becomes erect due to engorgement with blood or lymph, though in many animals it also contains a stiff or even bony support structure.
+During copulation, it becomes erect due to engorgement with blood or lymph, though in many animals it also contains a stiff or even bony support structure.
 When not in use, its soft penile tissue is usually flaccid, and depending on the species, may be retracted into the body.
 The anatomy of the penis varies widely according to species.
 However, the penis evolved only once in the evolutionary history of amniotes.
 In male caecilians, the intromittent organ is called the phallodeum.

 Mammals

 All male mammals have a penis.
-Insectivores, bats, rodents, carnivorans, and most primates (but not humans) have a bone called the baculum or os penis that permanently stiffens the penis.
+Eulipotyphlans, bats, rodents, carnivorans, and most primates (but not humans) have a bone called the baculum or os penis that permanently stiffens the penis.
 During copulation, blood engorges the already-stiff penis resulting in a full erection.

 Monotreme penes are variously unusual; the platypus has a penis with a two-lobed (bifid) tip though the whole shaft is inserted in mating, possibly to engage both of the uterine branches, but the echidna's penis actually has four heads, only two of which function at a time.
 Both monotremes and marsupial moles are the only mammals with internal penises, located on the cloacal wall instead of outside of it as in other mammals.

 Most marsupial penises are variously forked or split into two in such ways that they resemble hemipenes; in different marsupial species their forms are characteristic enough to be taxonomically important.